ericchudow/Pages/Saturday.md

 # Saturday Night

 We are not planning on having a celebratory party on Saturday night but have instead chosen to celebrate Ross’ Bar Mitzvah in Israel during winter break (COVID-willing).
-Depending on COVID restrictions at the time, we may host a kosher pizza get-together at our house for seudah shlishit (Saturday evening meal).
+Depending on COVID restrictions at the time, we may host a kosher pizza get-together at our house for a light Saturday evening meal for our out-of-town guests.

 ## Synagogue Information
 <hr />